What do you want to find out about today?

 Can I get access to my health records?

 Healthcare professionals are legally required to show you your health records if you ask for them.
 This should be done for free.
-There are a few different records.
-It may take a little while for you to be able to see them.
+If there are lots of different records, it may take some time for you to be able to see them.

-The NHS website gives more information about accessing your health records.
+The NHS website gives more information about accessing your GP health records, including using the NHS app to view them.

-Can I get a second opinion from a different specialist?
+Can I get a second opinion from a different neurologist or epilepsy specialist?

 What if I need extra care and support?

-During a needs assessment, your local Adult Services team will look at how you cope with day-to-day living, and identify if you might need support from social care services.
-The type of support you get will depend on your individual needs, but can include things like:
+During a needs assessment, your local Adult Social Care Services team will look at how you cope with day-to-day living and identify if you might need support.
+The type of support you get depends on your individual needs, but can include things like:

 Carers UK has more information about needs assessments.